 Carbohydrates that break down slowly, releasing glucose gradually into the blood stream, have low glycaemic indexes.

-Follow the links below to find trusted information about the glycaemic index of foods.
+Follow the links below to find our information partners' articles about the glycaemic index.

 Learn more here about the development and quality assurance of healthdirect content.